VinceZK/authorization/README.md

 Developers can decide where to embed the "authorization.check()" statements.

 ## Maintain Authorization Profile
-An authorization profile includes multiple authorization objects.
-Each authorization object can have more than one authorization field.
-An authorization field is assigned with authorization values to indicate the granted permission.
+A user can be assigned with multiple authorization profiles, and each authorization profile includes multiple authorization objects.
+Each authorization object can have more than one authorization fields.
+An authorization field is assigned with authorization values to indicate the granted permissions.

 For example, the following profile contains an authorization object named "blog", which has fields "Tag", "ID", and "Action".

 ```javascript
 [
     ...